Why the U.S. Coronavirus Crisis Is More Trump’s Fault Than the WHO or China

 At this point, neither of those gambles seem to be paying off all that well.
 No one knows with full certainty what the best game plan is.
 We know that if this disease gets out of hand, it can overrun hospitals.
 Sweden is gambling that they can keep it from getting out of hand.
 That’s certainly not the gamble I would take.

-You’ve been concerned about Russia, what’s happening there?
+You’ve been concerned about Russia.
+What’s happening there?

 What concerns me about Russia is that you have a population that skews older, a lot of underlying chronic health vulnerabilities, and a government that is opaque and puts a premium on control.
 That’s concerning.
 The government of Russia is going to want to project that they are in control of this situation whether or not they, in fact, are.
 They’re going to want to project that to their own people and they’re going to want to project that to the world.
 What we know from China, Italy, and the U.S., is that if you do let it get out of control, at a certain point, that becomes impossible to hide.
 That’s what to watch for in Russia.
 If we don’t see that happening, it would suggest that Russia is somehow keeping it under control.